ewolff/service-mesh-primer/manuscript/04-Example.md

 As explained in [section 3.3](#section-why-resilience), failure cascades can happen if a called microservice returns an error.
-It could be even worse if the called microservices does return successfully but takes a long time.
+It could be even worse if the called microservice does return successfully, but takes a long time.
 In that case, resources such as threads might be blocked while waiting for a reply.
 In the worst case, all threads end up blocked and the calling microservice fails.